Barneyrabble/plevelai/README.md

 Update these files before running against hardware to ensure the runtime projects to the correct ground coordinates and respects the mechanical limits.

 ## Next milestones
-- Flesh out the Arduino Nano R4 firmware with motion planning and safety interlocks.
+- Extend the Arduino UNO R4 WiFi firmware with richer motion planning, soft limits, and safety interlocks.
 - Integrate laser gating once hardware is ready.
 - Harden the dashboard for remote operation and telemetry logging.